bernedom/bernedom.github.io/_posts/2018-07-25-double-o-agile.md

 ---
 layout: post
-title: Double-O-Agile: You need James Bond in your company
+title: "Double-O-Agile: You need James Bond in your company"
-thumbnail:
 ---

 **The core capital of modern companies are their employees**.
 Especially for the companies operating in areas that require highly trained and motivated people with a high degree on initiative.
 A lot of tech companies, especially if they are specialising in writing software, fit perfectly into that scheme.
 The combination of skill, motivation, aligment and initiative is what I like to call the "James Bond" package.
 The most famous of all secret agents possesses all these traits and a good measure of social skills, which is why he is so successful in saving the world.